Reading Time: 7 minutes

 What Are the Key Phases of Agile Product Lifecycle Management?

 Agile PLM typically involves several key phases, which include planning, development, testing, deployment and maintenance.
-Every phase is flexible and allows teams to revisit and rework the stages based on feedback received by the teams and / or results of the overall project.
+Every phase is flexible and allows teams to revisit and rework the stages.
+It is based on feedback received by the teams and/or the results of the overall project.

-• Planning: It has to do with formulating objectives and laying down strategies and plans.
+• Planning: It involves formulating objectives and laying down strategies and plans.

 • Development: Grow the product step by step.